Baverstrand/sofie-baverstrand-web-project/log-book-sofie-lindqvistbave.md

+## 2021-02-17 09.36
+Today will be the grand Login Day.
+If I can make it work, I will have time to start checking out APIs to work with.
+I have some ideas.
+I'm also really keen on getting started with .css since I think it's fun even if I'm no expert.

+#### Today's list:
+* Get the login up and running
+* Check out possibilities for logout aswell
+* Continue browsing for APIs

+#### Plus Menu
+* Company name and logo
+* .css styles

 ## 2021-02-16 15.37
 Most of today's list is done.
 I've started to look at the Okta-solution and I will give it a serious try.